-After visiting Kendal Hills Game Farm just north of Toronto Canada, I knew I had to get my hands on its incredibly flavourful and hearty Mushroom & Vegetable Vegan Soup.
+After visiting Kendal Hills Game Farm just north of Toronto in Canada, I knew I had to get my hands on its incredibly flavorful and hearty Mushroom Vegan Soup.
 The perfect meal for a cold winter day.

 I received an email from Kendal Hills Game Farm inviting loyal customers to their first “open farm” in early November.
 As I knew they specialized in mushrooms, I told my husband that we had to go.
 (I love mushrooms).
 Farm tours, free apple cider and delicious mushroom soup (or chicken soup) made it the perfect Sunday afternoon outing.

-My husband and I ended up purchasing a pound of mushrooms (4 different kinds) and I was determined to get the recipe for the incredible Mushroom & Vegetable Vegan Soup served to us on our visit.
-After a few emails back and forth, Emily wrote down her recipe and allowed me the honour of sharing it with our Two Kooks In The Kitchen readers.
+My husband and I purchased a pound of mushrooms (4 different kinds) and I was determined to get their recipe for the incredible Mushroom Vegan Soup served to us on our visit.
+After a few emails back and forth, Emily wrote down her recipe and allowed me to share it with our Two Kooks In The Kitchen readers.
 The following weekend I got to work and finally sat down to a delicious bowl 🙂

 - While the soup recipe below includes a second recipe for homemade vegetable broth, you can, of course, buy the broth instead (although homemade broth is really good!).

 - You can quickly chop up the carrots, onions in a food processor to save you some time using the ‘pulse’ button.
 Make sure you don’t over process though.